 Thunder Mountain Gold, Inc. is subject to risks and uncertainties as a result of the COVID-19 pandemic.
 The extent of the future impact of the COVID-19 pandemic on Thunder Mountain Gold's business is uncertain and difficult to predict.
-The rapid spread of the outbreak caused significant disruptions in the U.S. and global economies and capital markets during 2020, and the impact is expected to continue to be significant during 2021.
+The rapid spread of the outbreak caused significant disruptions in the U.S. and global economies and capital markets during 2020, and the impact is expected to continue to be significant during 2022.
 Such economic disruptions could have a material adverse effect on Thunder Mountain Gold business due to the negative financial impact.

-The severity of the impact of the COVID-19 pandemic, and related government responses could have disruptions to the "BeMetals Option Agreement.
-If BeMetals decides not to proceed with the South Mountain Project, BeMetals will not be obligated to make any additional payments.
-The COVID-19 outbreak could have a variety of adverse impacts to the Company, including their ability to continue operations of their exploration under the BeMetals Operation Agreement.
-As of December 31, 2021, there were no material adverse impacts to the Company's' operations due to COVID-19.
+The severity of the impact of the COVID-19 pandemic, and related government responses could have disruptions on governmental regulations, employees, suppliers, and third party service providers.
+The COVID-19 outbreak could have a variety of adverse impacts to the commodity prices and commodity markets, as it relates to mineral reserve and mineral resource estimates.
+Including the Company's ability to continue their exploration on the South Mountain project.
+As of December 31, 2022, there were no material adverse impacts to the Company's' operations due to COVID-19.